 What exactly is the difference between a neat, an up, a straight up, and a straight drink?
 It's a common dispute in the bar and, as many bar arguments go, there is quite a bit of confusion.
 While there are accepted definitions for each term, things are rarely black and white in the bar.

 Neat is used to order a drink that is served with no ice or mixers.
 It is, quite simply, a straight pour of liquor from the bottle into the glass.
-Neat drinks are also served at room temperature.
+Neat drinks also are served at room temperature.
 It's similar to drinks on the rocks, in that the drink is designed to be sipped slowly so you can enjoy the distilled spirit's unadulterated taste, but without the dilution.

-While sippers of these liquors are thought of as neat drinks, the term can technically be applied to shots, too.
+While sippers of these liquors are thought of as neat drinkers, the term can technically be applied to shots, too.
 In this case, however, the word straight is used most often.
 For instance, most people would order a straight shot of tequila rather than a neat shot.
 Essentially, in this context, neat has more of an upscale, fancy connotation while straight feels more like a fun drunken party.

 Straight up can bring the most confusion because drinkers use it to refer to both neat and up drinks.
 Some of this confusion goes back to the multiple meanings of straight in the bar, which circles back to those orders like a straight shot of tequila.
 For the most part, however, you can think of martinis as good examples of straight up drinks.